banesullivan/scooby/README.md

 the `optional`-list can be used for optional packages.
 Keep the `additional`-list free to allow your users to add packages to the list.

-### Implementing as a soft dependency
+#### Implementing as a soft dependency

-If you would like to implement `scooby`, but are hesitant to add another dependency to your package, here an easy way how you can use `scooby` as a soft dependency.
+If you would like to implement scooby, but are hesitant to add another dependency to your package, here is an easy way how you can use scooby as a soft dependency.
 Instead of `import scooby` use the following snippet:

 ```py
 # Make scooby a soft dependency: